 There is only one situation in which a real number can be represented as a decimal in more than one way.
 A decimal that ends with an infinite string of 9's is equal to one that ends with an infinite string of 0's.
 For example, 0.3199999... represents the same real number as 0.3200000...
-Geometric series can be used to prove that a decimal that ends with an infinite string of 9's is equal to one that ends with an infinite string of 0's, but we will not do so here.
+Geometric series can be used to prove that a decimal that ends with an infinite string of 9's is equal to one that ends with an infinite string of 9's is equal to infinite string of 0's.